 Niagara Falls in Upstate New York is one of the top waterfalls in the world.
 And most visitors head to the Maid of Mist boat tour.
 Yet find more like a state park to explore along with a movie and evening light show.
-Here’s how to explore Niagara Falls during the day or night.
+Here’s how to visit Niagara Falls during the day or night.

 With 600,000 gallons of water falling over the edge every second, it’s a sight for waterfall lovers.
 Below the falls it’s 170 deep and the walls of the falls are the same height.

 The water originates from four of the five great lakes, Michigan, Superior, Huron and Earie.
 Following down the Niagara River pass the falls and into Lake Ontario before heading down the St. Lawrence River to the Atlantic Ocean.

 Niagara Falls is actually three falls–Bridalveil Falls, Horsefalls, and American Falls.
 Most fish survive falling over the falls.
 And 20% of the U.S. drinking water falls over the falls.

 Glaciation formed the falls though the falls do not freeze solid.

 How to Visit Niagara Falls